Dogs are man's best friend. Mary has been around dogs all her life and loves every breed she's met. You can never go

 Surprisingly there are three different types of mange.
 One type is when the mites are only seen in small areas or patches.
 You may notice bald spots occurring on the dog's face or neck.
 This type of mange is often seen in puppies and surprisingly will resolve itself without any treatment.
 The interesting thing here is the puppy probably got those mites from its mother who shows no signs and/or has no problems.

 The second type, Generalized demodectic mange, which is what I believe my dog has, can affect the dog's whole body.
 Secondary infections erupt from all the itching and broken skin.
-Patches of falling hair can either be small or large and located anywhere on the body.
-This type of mange can also be an indication of an autoimmune problem in the system, a problem with the endocrine system, a hereditary issue or other underlying health condition.
+Patches of hair falling out can either be small or large and located anywhere on the body.
+This type of mange can also be an indication of an autoimmune problem in the system, a problem with the endocrine system, a hereditary issue, or other underlying health condition.

 The third type is confined to the foot and is very difficult to diagnose.

 When a human gets those mites it is called scabies, not mange, though they are the same mites.
 I have to add, Buzz sleeps in bed with my husband and I, and to date, thankfully, neither of us have been infected.
 However, we know there is contagion, or there wouldn't be mange!
 These little mites jump from animal to animal.
 Some animals do not become infected because of their constitution or resistance.
 Others obviously do.
 These mites can only live for 36 hours without a warm body.

 Dogs Prone to Mange